-This 2001 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
-To make person-level estimates, link to any of the 2001 MEPS files and use the person-level weight for the appropriate panel.
+This 2002 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
+To make person-level estimates, link to any of the 2002 MEPS files and use the person-level weight for the appropriate panel.
 The link should be made through the variable DUPERSID.
-Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2001 Full-Year Person-Level file are included in the 2001 Jobs file.
+Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2002 Full-Year Person-Level file are included in the 2002 Jobs file.

-2.1 Codebook Structure
+3.1 Codebook Structure

-For each variable on the 2001 Jobs file, an unweighted frequency is provided in both a PDF (H56CB.PDF) and ASP (H56CB.ASP) codebook file.
+For each variable on the 2002 Jobs file, an unweighted frequency is provided in both a PDF (a link would be inserted with PDF as the anchor to the H63CB.PDF doc) and ASP (a link would be inserted with ASP as the anchor to the H63cb.asp file) codebook file.

-2.2 Reserved Codes
+3.2 Reserved Codes